VinoothnaAnand18/VinoothnaAnand18/README.md

 💡 Passionate about **Software Engineering, Artificial Intelligence, and Full-Stack Development**

-🚀 Experienced in building **AI-driven applications** and **scalable web solutions** using Python, Flask, and the MERN stack
+🚀 Experienced in building **AI-powered applications, RAG systems, and full-stack web solutions** using Python, Flask, and the MERN stack

-🌱 Currently exploring **Deep Learning, Generative AI, and Agentic AI Systems**
+🌱 Currently exploring **Generative AI, RAG, Deep Learning, and Agentic AI Systems**

 ---